What's the price of Biden’s plan? Democrats drive for zero - NewsBreak

 What's the price of Biden’s plan?
 Democrats drive for zero

-WASHINGTON — (AP) — What will it cost to enact President Joe Biden’s massive expansion of social programs?
+What will it cost to enact President Joe Biden ’s massive expansion of social programs?

 Congress has authorized spending up to $3.5 trillion over a decade, but Biden is prodding Democrats to fully cover the cost of the legislation — by raising taxes on corporations and the wealthy, negotiating the price of prescription drugs and dialing up other sources of federal revenue such as increased IRS funding.